tomasc/jQuery.FilterTable/README.md

 ## Change Log

+### 1.5

+- Rewrite to CoffeeScript
+- Support for custom row and cell selectors
+- Adjustments to generated markup (quick list is now a real list)
+- Further options to customize markup (tag and class names)

 ### 1.4

 - Fixed a bug with filtering rarely showing rows that did not have a match with the search query.